 The Commission is a party to three collective bargaining agreements and one memorandum of understanding with Teamsters' Local Unions covering central office, field, professional and first level supervisory personnel.
 The three collective bargaining agreements became effective on October 1, 2007 and expired on September 30, 2011.
-An agreement was reached with one bargaining unit, which was effective as of November 19, 2013 and extends until September 30, 2017.
+An agreement was reached with one bargaining unit, which was effective as of November 19, 2013 and extends until September 30, 2019.
 Agreements were reached with the other two bargaining units, which were ratified on January 27, 2016.
 Those agreements expire on September 30, 2019.
 The memorandum of understanding, which became effective on October 1, 2007, has no termination date.
+Labor negotiations for the next contract began on November 28, 2018 with Teamsters Local Union Nos.

+77 and 250.
 Since union representation began, the Commission has experienced one work stoppage which occurred on November 24, 2004 and lasted for seven days.